Barr – Kaysersberg

 - Service hotline

 - Return transfer from Kaysersberg to Colmar (from there by train to Barr), price per person EUR 35 (surcharge for each additional person EUR 10).
 Reservation required, payable in advance.
 From there further by train to Barr.

 Arrival / Parking / Departure:

 - Arrival by train to Strasbourg.
-Further by bus and train to Barr, approx. 1 hour.
+Further by train to Barr, approx. 1 hour.

 - Parking: Free hotel parking spaces, no reservation possible.